-- Additional 24% Interest In order to earn the Additional 24% Interest, such that Banyan would have an aggregate interest of 75% in the Property, Banyan will be required to spend an additional \$3.5 million in exploration expenditures over five (5) years.
-Upon having earned the Additional 24% Interest, Banyan will continue to act as the Property's operator and may elect to earn an additional 25%. - Additional 25 % interest In order to earn the Additional 25% Interest, such that Banyan would have an aggregate interest of 100% in the Property, within two (2) years Banyan must pay Victoria \$2 million cash or shares and grant Victoria a 6% net smelter return ("NSR") royalty with buybacks totaling \$7 million to reduce to a 1% NSR royalty on Au and a 3% NSR royalty on Ag.
+- Additional 24% Interest COMPLETED: In order to earn an additional 24% interest, such that Banyan would have an aggregate interest of 75% in the property, within three years Banyan must spend an additional \$1 million in exploration expenditures, and pay Victoria Gold \$600,000 in cash or Common Shares of Banyan.
+Upon having earned the additional 24% interest, Banyan will continue to act as the property's operator and may elect to earn an additional 25%. - Additional 25% interest In order to earn the McQuesten additional 25% interest, such that Banyan would have an aggregate interest of 100% in the property, within two years of earning 75%, Banyan must pay now Victoria Gold \$2 million in cash or Common Shares, deliver a preliminary economic assessment ("PEA") and grant Victoria Gold a 6% NSR royalty with buybacks totaling \$7 million to reduce the royalty to a 1% NSR royalty on Au and a 3% NSR royalty on Ag.